yoshspider/EigenvalueProject/README.md

 ### Power Iteration

 Power Iteration takes advatange of the power rule for eigenvalues in order to solve the eigenvalue problem.
 The idea is to take with an arbitrary vector $x_0$.
 The next vector $x_1$ will be defined as $Ax_0$ and for every iteration $i$, $x_i$ will be $Ax_{i-1}$.
 As the iterations increase, the ratio between $x_i/x_{i-1}$ will approach a corresponding eigenvalue for $x_i$.
 However, for large iterations, the vector $x_i$ may become either extremely large or small, which can have severe consequences on stability and convergence; therefore, normalization to a unit vector is usually applied to each step.
+The idea of why this works is that eigenvectors act as these lines of convergence where any vector after each iteration of being multiplied by A, is moving closer and closer to the nearest eigenvector.
+Power iteration takes advantage of this fact to help find each eigenvector.

 The following pseudocode details the process for power iteration.